 Before commencing, ensure that the user account that is logged in has an Operations Manager role.

-Use Print Cylinder Information Report command from the Workflow Menu.
-Select the following cylinder from the list shown, and select the Print command.

-Cylinder ID: 04382-6523
+In admin module, select the Order Menu

+Click on the cylinders info link to view the cylinder information which are related to the selected order

+Click on the print link to initiate the printing process for a particular cylinder listed in the table

 Print out the screen shots of the cylinder details to demonstrate the correct data was printed accurately.

 View Cylinder Progress Logs